egor-dvoretskiy/MangoRead/MangoRead/MangoRead/Readme.md

 + add to admin ManagementManuscriptControl (mmc) button create manuscript.
 + add possibility to approve/reject the manuscripts
 - fix all routes
-- add to management rejected  manuscripts
++ add to management rejected  manuscripts
+- rework edit according to approval system
+- add title to review class
+- add to manuscript list of reviews

 ### Migration Commands